Cautious Optimism: A Meta-Algorithm for Near-Constant Regret in General Games: Design of and Alternative Perspectives

 Moreover, a key technical observation enables us to analyze the regret of \ours.
 By performing the change of variable $\vy = \lambda \vx$, which is invertible on the simplex as $\vx = \vy / (\vec 1^\top \vy)$, we derive the following equivalent update

 This formulation corresponds to \OFTRL on the space $(0,1] \mathcal{X}$ and is a key observation central to the analysis of \ours.
-We note that, at first glance, it is not even clear whether this \OFTRL Update Step~\ref{eq:lifted_FTRL} is concave.
-As we will show later in \Cref{sec:stepII}, not only is this objective concave, but it also exhibits a special form of strong concavity that leads to multiplicative stability in the subsequent dynamic learning rates.
+We note that, at first glance, it is not even clear whether this \OFTRL update step~\eqref{eq:lifted_FTRL} is concave.
+As we will show later in \Cref{sec:stepII}, not only is this objective concave, but it also exhibits a special form of strong concavity along the $\lambda$-ray that leads to multiplicative stability in the subsequent dynamic learning rates.

-Similar ideas to \OFTRL on the lifted space $(0, 1] \mathcal{X}$ have previously been studied~\citep{farina2022near,Soleymani25:Faster}, albeit only for very limited choices of regularizers.
-For instance, \citet{farina2022near} utilize the log regularizer to enforce elementwise multiplicative stability in actions, leveraging its high curvature and the structure of the induced intrinsic norms.
-Similarly, \citet{Soleymani25:Faster} employ the theory of self-concordant functions to analyze the closed-form formulation of the learning rate control problem in the case of the negative entropy regularizer $\psi$.
-In contrast, in this work, we introduce a \emph{unified theory of Cautious Optimism} for a broad class of regularizers, inferring these algorithms as \emph{special cases}.
+A similar idea to \OFTRL on the lifted space $(0, 1] \mathcal{X}$ has previously been studied~\citep{farina2022near}, albeit only for a very limited choice of regularizer. \citet{farina2022near} utilize the log regularizer to obtain self-concordance of the \OFTRL dynamics and enforce elementwise multiplicative stability in actions by leveraging its high curvature and the structure of the induced intrinsic norms.
+In contrast, in this work, we introduce a \emph{unified theory of Cautious Optimism} for a broad class of regularizers, identifying their algorithm (\LRLOFTRL) as a \emph{special case}.